Are you searching for the best chicken treats for your backyard flocks. Here you will get a list of “What can chickens eat and what not.”

 Yes, you can give them lemons as well.
 This is also a citrus fruit.
 So, it’s the same as oranges.
 If your flock likes to eat lemons, you can feed them.

-Yes, you can give banana peels to your chickens, but I am not sure if they will like it or not.
+Yes, you can give banana peels to your chickens, but I am not sure if they will like it.
 Most of the flocks don’t like banana peels; they only eat the fruit part inside.

 Fish